AlexJones0/obfusCate/README.md

 <br>

 ### **5.2.
 Unit, Integration and System Testing**
 Unit tests are found in the `tests/test_*.py` files, and are designed to test different aspects of the program's utilities, classes, command line interface and graphical user interface.
-At the time of writing, there are currently **115** implemented unit tests.
+At the time of writing, there are currently **174** implemented unit tests (minus the three obfuscation correctness procedural tests).

 <br>